mitchellrj/django-buildout/README.rst

     admin_name = Your Name
     admin_email = you@example.com

-Finally, provide any or all of the following optional settings within the same ``[project]`` stanza:
+Next, provide any or all of the optional settings listed below within the same ``[project]`` stanza.

+Finally, download a bootstrap.py to use to bootstrap your buildout environment.

 Apache
 ------